Website is currently under development. Thank You

 A campaign is a co-ordinated range of activities dedicated to achieving a common goal.

-This can involve;
+This can involve:

 Outside the courtroom, justice can be secured through effective advocacy and campaigning.
 This can create pressure for change, and influence the actions of governments and companies.

-Campaigning can have the following advantages;
+Campaigning can have the following advantages:

 The effectiveness of campaigns has been proven throughout history, with many of the greatest achievements for social justice happening because of campaigns;

 Campaigns can also be effective in securing justice regarding more specific issues.
 They are just as important on small local issues as large ones.
+For example the protection of a small area of land as a nature reserve or the removal of a junior official who is corrupt.

 After years of campaigning against the dirty supply chain of the diamond industry, Global Witness succeeded in getting diamond producing countries to establish a diamond certificate scheme.
 This has helped ensure the diamond industry no longer has a role in funding conflicts.

-Disadvantages include;
+Disadvantages include:

 Practical Tip